© Lucia Hunziker

 – World management –

-Other guest engagements in recent seasons have taken him as Belmonte to the Semperoper Dresden, as Froh (Das Rheingold) to the Opéra national de Paris and the Munich Opera Festival, as Pong to the Bavarian State Opera, with the Omroep Muziek in Judith Weir’s Blonde Eckbert to the Concertgebouw in Amsterdam, as Léopold in Halévy’s La Juive to the Staatsoper Hannover, as Alfredo to the Deutsche Oper am Rhein and to the Theater Basel as Tom Rakewell (The Rake’s Progress).
-He has appeared several times at the Festival d’ Opéra Baroque & Romantique de Beaune and at the Festival Musical de Namur.
+In addition to his engagements at the Deutsche Oper Berlin, Matthew Newlin has already appeared at many major opera houses and festivals.
+Recent highlights include his debut with the title role in Leonard Bernstein’s Candide at the Theater an der Wien, his debut at the Bayreuth Festival 2024 as Steuermann among others, his highly successful role and house debut as Matteo in Christof Loy’s new production of Richard Strauss’ Arabella at the Teatro Real in Madrid, Jupiter/Apollo in Handel’s Semele at the Komische Oper Berlin and the title role in Joachim Raff’s Samson at the Nationaltheater Weimar.
+Further guest appearances have taken him to the Leipzig Opera as Tamino, to the Opéra national de Paris as Pong in the new production of Turandot under the direction of Gustavo Dudamel and as Andres in Wozzeck, to the Staatsoper Berlin as Conte Almaviva and to the Grand Théâtre de Genève and the Opéra Royal de Versailles with the title role in Lully’s Atys, and to the Semperoper Dresden as Belmonte, as Froh (Das Rheingold) at the Opéra national de Paris and at the Munich Opera Festival, as Pong at the Bavarian State Opera, with the Omroep Muziek in Judith Weir’s Blonde Eckbert at the Concertgebouw in Amsterdam, as Léopold in Halévy’s La Juive at the Hanover State Opera, as Alfredo at the Deutsche Oper am Rhein and at the Theater Basel as Tom Rakewell (The Rake’s Progress).
+He has appeared several times at the Festival d’ Opéra Baroque & Romantique de Beaune and the Festival Musical de Namur.
 His collaboration with Leonardo García Alarcón at these festivals has resulted in several CD recordings.
-He has also been a guest at the Dutch National Opera Amsterdam, Atlanta Opera, Stadtheater Klagenfurt, Wexford Opera Festival, Theater Magdeburg, Nationaltheater Weimar, Buxton International Festival, Florida Grand Opera, Santa Fe Opera and others.
+He has also been a guest at the Dutch National Opera Amsterdam, the Atlanta Opera, the Stadtheater Klagenfurt, the Wexford Opera Festival, the Theater Magdeburg, the Buxton International Festival, the Florida Grand Opera, the Santa Fe Opera and others.

 Equally comfortable in concert and recital, Matthew was guest at the Israel Philharmonic Orchestra in Beethoven’s 9th Symphony and Bach’s Magnificat, and he also sang in Beethoven’s 9th Symphony with the Rotterdam Philharmonic Orchestra at the Quincena Musical San Sebastián and the Festival Internacional Santander.
 He has appeared under the baton of Michael Tilson Thomas with both the San Francisco Symphony and New World Symphony in performances of Stravinsky’s Pulcinella and Beethoven’s Fidelio.
 Other concert appearances include performances of Verdi’s Requiem, Handel’s Messiah and Solomon, Mozart’s Requiem, Vaughan Williams’ On Wenlock Edge, and Janáček’s The Diary of One Who Disappeared, both in Czech and his own English translation.